facelessuser/coloraide/docs/src/markdown/harmonies.md

 Steps(Custom('red').harmony('split'))
 ```

-/// warning
+> [!warning]
-Remember that every color space is different.
+> Remember that every color space is different.
 Some may rotate hues in a different direction and some may just not be
-very compatible for extracting harmonies from.
+> very compatible for extracting harmonies from.

-Additionally, a color space may not handle colors beyond its gamut well, for such color spaces, it is important to work
+>
-within that spaces gamut opposed to picking colors outside of the gamut and relying on gamut mapping.
+> Additionally, a color space may not handle colors beyond its gamut well, for such color spaces, it is important to work
-///
+> within that spaces gamut opposed to picking colors outside of the gamut and relying on gamut mapping.